Membership terms and conditions

 - Direct Debit payments must not be cancelled until the first payment has been collected.

-- If your membership fee is outstanding you are still responsible for the payment of any exhibition tickets you may have used from the day you became a Member.
+- If your membership fee is outstanding you are still responsible for the payment of any benefits you may have used from the day you became a Member, this includes any exhibition tickets that you may have used in this period.
+If you have redeemed any discounts on purchases or services, these will be repayable in full.

 - You must notify the Gallery prior to the start of the month in which you are due to be renewed if you intend to cancel your Direct Debit.